 You may also highlight a single DataSet in blue by clicking on the relevant line.
-If you subsequently click on Inspect Highlighted, then a "Select Frames" window will appear that lists the set of files that

-7OCA stands for OrganisationClassificationAssociation and refers to rules, which allow to classify the raw data according to the contents of the header keywords, organise them in appropriate groups for processing, and associate the required calibration data for processing.
-They can be found in the directory <install_dir>/share/esopipes/<pipeline-version>/reflex/, carrying the extension.oca make up the highlighted DataSet including the full filename and path for each file, the file category (from the FITS header), and a selection tick box in the second column (see Figure 6.6).
+If you subsequently click on Inspect Highlighted, then a "Select Frames" window will appear that lists the set of files that make up the highlighted DataSet including the full filename7, the file category (derived from the FITS header), and a selection tick box in the right column.
 The tick boxes allow you to edit the set of files in the DataSet which is useful if it is known that a certain calibration frame is of poor quality (e.g: a poor raw flat-field frame).
 The list of files in the DataSet may also be saved to disk as an ASCII file by clicking on Save As and using the file browser that appears.